 Your website is like the front door of your housing association – if you’ve got any kind of digital strategy in place, it should be the first place your customers go to when they want to contact you.
 So, it should present your organisation in the best possible light and support the overall customer experience and journey.
-Do you feel your current website does this?
+Do you feel your current website does this or do you need to improve your web performance?

 Here are six signs that it might not be helping you deliver your digital transformation strategy as effectively as it could…